 - No life guards at this beach, so swim responsibly - at your own risk.

-- Stay within designated swimming spot
+- Stay within designated swimming

 - Be aware that water temperatures are quite variable.
 Warm in one area to very cold a short distance away.
 Have cover-ups, avoid hypothermia.

 - Wear minimum 30spf sunblock while at Roper Lake beach, protecting yourself from sun damage.